kingpainter/indeklima/README.md

 **Per room**: status, temperature, humidity, CO₂, pressure (if configured), mold risk and dehumidifier recommendation (with a `mode` attribute showing manual/auto/off).

+## Dashboard

+Indeklima adds a sidebar panel with two tabs — a full-house overview and a per-room detail view, including sparklines and interactive cards.
+If you prefer to build your own dashboard, standalone Lovelace cards are also available.

+## Language

+The integration is Danish-first: UI, notifications and translations are in Danish (`translations/da.json`), while all code, comments and logs are in English (`strings.json` is the primary source).
+If your Home Assistant is set to a different language, English labels are used as the fallback.

+## If something goes wrong

+If a sensor drops out or the coordinator fails to update, Indeklima surfaces it as a repair issue in HA's Repairs panel instead of failing silently.
+Check **Settings → System → Repairs**.
+For deeper troubleshooting steps, see the guide linked below.

 ## Documentation

 - [`CHANGELOG.md`](CHANGELOG.md) — summary changelog across all versions